 - Official report of scores on the Graduate Record Examination.
 Please have test scores sent directly from the Educational Testing Service.
 Subject tests may also be required by some departments.

 - For applicants whose first language is not English, official report of the TOEFL or IELTS score.
-Required minimum scores are 100 on the TOEFL internet-based test or 7.0 on the IELTS.
+Recommended minimum scores are 100 on the TOEFL internet-based test or 7.0 on the IELTS.
 Please have all scores sent directly from the Educational Testing Service.

 Additional Requirements for International Applicants